-After a catastrophic system failure, Amherst College was able to complete a full migration for 4,537 users to G Suite Enterprise for Education in 5 days with over 20 years of data transferred in 5 weeks.
+After a catastrophic system failure, Amherst College was able to complete a full migration for 4,537 users to Google Workspace for Education Plus in 5 days with over 20 years of data transferred in 5 weeks.

 Amherst’s cloud migration has completely transformed security, efficiency, and collaboration at the College.
 Google Drive has become a single source for all files and emails and working together has never been so easy.

-How does choosing the right cloud provider improve the efficiency, security and collaboration of an entire college?
-Can a migration also solve G Suite adoption hurdles effectively?
+How does choosing the right cloud provider improve the efficiency, security, and collaboration of an entire college?
+Can a migration also solve Google adoption hurdles effectively?

 On the Monday afternoon of February 11th, 2019, the entire Amherst College network went down without warning.
 There was no file access, no email, no website; the entire college was immobilized.
 Over 3,000 students, faculty, and staff and close to 30,000 alumni could not communicate; it was the greatest fear-turned-reality for any IT department.
 Upon inspection, the reason for the system failure was identified as deferred maintenance on several key network systems that created a cascade of other issues.
 With the network immobilized, their next challenge was finding a solution to restore services.
 With plans of migrating to the cloud already in motion for later in the year, it was time to expedite the hard-line question of which cloud provider to go with, Google or Microsoft.